paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-053-wall-street-reform-and-consumer-protection.md

 ### Statutory Notes

 #### References in Text
-The Federal Credit Union Act, referred to in par.
-(1)(B), is act June 26, 1934, ch.
+The Federal Credit Union Act, referred to in pars.
+(1)(B) and (5)(A)(iv), is act June 26, 1934, ch.
 750, 48 Stat.
 1216, which is classified principally to chapter 14 (§ 1751 et seq.) of this title.
 Section 101 of the Act, classified to [section 1752 of this title](./chapter-014-federal-credit-unions.md#section-1752), does not contain a definition of “credit union”.
 For complete classification of this Act to the Code, see [section 1751 of this title](./chapter-014-federal-credit-unions.md#section-1751) and Tables.

 Sections 25 and 25A of the Federal Reserve Act, referred to in pars.
 (1)(C) and (5)(A)(iii), are classified to subchapters I (§ 601 et seq.) and II (§ 611 et seq.), respectively, of chapter 6 of this title.